huggingface/transformers/src/transformers/models/mega/implementation-tasks.md

   * Hugging Face combines padding masks with causal LM masks
 * Incremental state (if doing incremental decoding)
 * Encoder hidden states (if doing cross-attention)

+## Final Checklist for Implementation
+* Initialization - either do this in the `MegaPretrainedModel` class or take it out of there and keep the `reset_parameters` methods
+* Documentation:
+  * Docstrings of individual classes
+  * Main docstring
+* Run the tests and get ready for opening a PR
+* Load my MLM weights and test
+* Tokenizer